Short overview of the reception system

 Vluchtelingenwerk Vlaanderen Visit Website

-Reception starts at the arrival centre of Fedasil, the agency responsible for the reception of applicants for international protection and certain other categories of people.
-In the arrival centre, Fedasil makes a first social and medical screening of the applicants and verifies whether they are entitled to and interested in reception.
-If so, they are accommodated in the arrival centre until a reception place adapted to their situation is found.
-Fedasil will then allocate them a reception place where the asylum seeker will benefit from material assistance (i.e. accommodation, meals, clothing, medical, social and psychological assistance, a daily allowance – pocket money – and access to legal assistance and services such as interpreting and training).
+Fedasil – the Federal agency for the reception of asylum seekers – is responsible for the reception of applicants for international protection and certain other categories of people.
+Persons who are entitled to and in need of reception benefit from material assistance in the context of the reception network of Fedasil and its partners (i.e. accommodation, meals, clothing, medical, social and psychological assistance, a daily allowance – pocket money – and access to legal assistance and services such as interpreting and training).
 If the asylum seekers decide not to be accommodated by Fedasil, they are not entitled to these forms of material assistance, except for medical assistance.

-Belgium has over 33,000 reception places in total.[1]
+Belgium has over 35,600 reception places in total.[1]
 The network comprises collective and individual reception structures.
 It consists of a ‘first phase’ where applicants for international protection are accommodated for the first days/weeks of their procedure.
-After this short period, applicants are transferred to a more definitive place in the second phase of the reception network.
-This phase has collective and individual reception places.
-At the time of writing, the first phase had 2,843 places, and the second phase had 30,469 places.[2]
-Collective reception consists of reception centres managed by Fedasil, the Belgian Red Cross or other partners.
-Individual reception comprises housing managed by the Public Social Welfare Centre (‘local reception initiatives’) or NGOs.
-The current reception model, the implementation of which started in 2016, generally assigns people to collective reception centres.
-Only asylum seekers with specific vulnerabilities or reception needs are directly transferred to specialised NGO reception structures or individual structures.[3]
+After this short period, applicants are transferred to a more definitive place in the second phase of the reception network that corresponds to their needs.
+At the time of writing, the first phase had 3,138 places in 14 different reception structures and the second phase 32,392 places.[2]
+Collective reception consists of reception centres managed by Fedasil, the Belgian Red Cross or other entities.
+Individual reception comprises housing managed by the Public Social Welfare Centre (‘local reception initiatives’ or LRI) or NGOs.
+The current reception model, the implementation of which started in 2016, generally assigns people to collective reception centres (86% of the places).[3]
+Only asylum seekers with specific vulnerabilities or reception needs are directly transferred to specialised NGO reception structures or individual structures.

 [1] Statistics frequently provided by Fedasil at: www.fedasil.be/en/statistics.
-On 1 March 2023, the reception network consisted of 34.020 places.
+In March 2024, the reception network consisted of 35,643 places.

 Table of contents